PradnilBirje/PradnilBirje/README.md

-- 👋 Hello everyone, I’m @PradnilBirje
+- 👋 Hello everyone, I’m @Pradnil Birje
 - 👀 I'm a **Data analyst** with a background in **Engineering** and a passion for transforming data into actionable insights.
 - My journey started as a **design engineer**, where managing large datasets sparked my interest in data science, and since then I've been dedicated to learning and applying advanced analytical methods.
-- I hold an **Master in Data Science & Analytics with Artificial Intelligence certificate** from Itvedant, and I'm continuously expanding my skills in Advance Excel, SQL, Power BI, Tableau, Python and machine learning.
+- I hold an **Master in Data Science & Analytics with Artificial Intelligence certificate** from I.T.
+Vedant, and I'm continuously expanding my skills in Advance Excel, SQL, Power BI, Tableau, Python and machine learning.

 - 🌱 I’ve completed my post-graduate course which is Master in Data Science & Analytics with a focus on AI.
 - 💞️ I’m Eager to dive deeper into Data Analytics, Data Analysis, machine learning, data visualization, and big data technologies.